Welcome to Drakopoulos IVF Team

 Prof. Dr. Panagiotis Drakopoulos MD, PhD graduated with honors from the Medical School of the University of Athens and specialized in Obstetrics-Gynecology at the University Hospital of Geneva (HUG), Switzerland.

-He received a Master of Science (MSc) in Reproductive Medicine and a degree in Statistics in Clinical Research from the University of Geneva.
+She received a Master of Science (MSc) in Reproductive Medicine and a degree in Statistics in Clinical Research from the University of Geneva, Switzerland.

 He specialized for many years in Assisted Reproduction at the Center for Reproductive Medicine of the University of Brussels (CRG, UZ Brussel), one of the largest centers in the world.